neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 ----------------

 The persistence layer needs to know a lot about your code to be able to persist it.
-In FLOW3, the needed data is given in the source code through annotations, as this aligns with the philosophy behind the framework.
+In TYPO3 Flow, the needed data is given in the source code through annotations, as this aligns with the philosophy behind the framework.

 Annotations for the Generic Persistence